-The intensity of the destroyer's fury was so overwhelming that it took several Gods to pacify his anger.
-In the midst of this struggle, Sati's corpse accidentally got cut into 51 parts by the disc in the hands of Lord Vishnu (also one of the Trinities in Hindu mythology), and her female genitalia or 'Yoni' fell on the spot where the Kamakhya temple stands today, forming one of the many Shakti `Peethas` adorning the rest of her body parts.
-But the place where her uterus fell was not known till the god of love, Kamadeva, searched it out to rid himself of a certain curse of Brahma`s.
+The intensity of the destroyer's fury was so devastating that it took several Gods to pacify his anger.
+In the midst of this struggle, Sati's dead body accidentally got cut into 51 parts by the disc in the hands of Lord Vishnu and her female genitalia or 'Yoni' fell on the spot where the Kamakhya temple stands today, forming one of the many Shakti Peethas adorning the rest of her body parts.
+The place where her uterus fell was not known till the God of love, Kamadeva, searched it out to rid himself of a certain curse of Brahma.
 Kama regains his body here.
 The place came to be known as 'Kamarup' and the presiding deity as 'Kamakhya' or one worshipped by Kama.

-Another legend says that the demon Narakasura fell in love with Goddess Kamakhya once and he wanted to marry her.
-But as a goddess cannot marry a demon or asura, Goddess Kamakhya played a trick to save herself.
-She laid a condition that she would marry him only if he builds a temple for her within one night.
+Another legend says that the demon Narakasura fell in love with Goddess Kamakhya once and wanted to marry her.
+As a goddess, she could not marry a demon, Goddess Kamakhya played a trick to save herself and laid a condition that she would marry him only if he builds a temple for her within one night.
 Narakasura agreed to it and almost finished building the temple overnight.
 This scared Goddess Kamakhya and before the final steps of the temple were completed, a cock was sent to cry cock-a-doodle-do to announce the arrival of the morning, before it was actually dawn.
 This made Narakasura very angry and he killed the cock on that spot.
-But according to the condition Narakasura couldn't marry Goddess Kamakhya after that.
+According to the condition Narakasura couldn't marry Goddess Kamakhya after that.
 It is said that the present Kamakhya temple is the same that Narakasura had made for the Goddess.

-Still another Legend says that Shakti, the mother Goddess, challenged the supreme creative power of Bhrahma and that Brahma could thereafter create, only with the blessings of the Yoni, as the sole creative principle.
-After much penance, Bhrahma brought down a luminous body of light from heaven and placed it within the Yoni circle, which was created by the Goddess and placed at Kamarupa Kamakhya in Guwahati.
+Another legend says that Shakti, the mother Goddess, challenged the supreme creative power of Brahma and that could thereafter create, only with the blessings of the ‘Yoni’, as the sole creative principle.
+After much penance, Brahma brought down a luminous body of light from heaven and placed it within the ‘Yoni’ circle, which was created by the Goddess and placed at Kamarupa Kamakhya in Guwahati.

-King Nara Narayana of Cooch Behar rebuilt the temple in 1665 after it had suffered destruction at the hands of foreign invaders.
-The temple consists of seven oval spires, each topped by three golden pitchers, and the entrance spirals down to a curvy path of some distance, which specially links the main road to the temple.
-Some of the sculptured panels of the temple carry depictions of Gods and Goddesses of Hindu pantheon carved in a delightful pattern.
-Tortoises, monkeys, and large number of pigeons have made the temple their home, and loiter around the premise, being fed by the temple authorities and the visitors.
+King Nara Narayana of Cooch Behar rebuilt the temple in 1665 after it had suffered the destruction of foreign invaders.
+The temple consists of seven oval spires, each topped by three golden pitchers, and the entrance spirals down to a curvy path of a little distance, which specially links the main road to the temple.
+Some of the sculptured panels of the temple carry the depictions of Gods and Goddesses of Hindu pantheon carved in a delightful pattern.
+Tortoises, monkeys, and large number of pigeons can be found here.
 The cryptic, as well as the peaceful ambience of the temple combine together to soothe the nerves of visitors, and take their minds to flights of inner salvation, and this is the very reason that people come here for.
-Images of gods and goddesses of Hindu religion are carved on the walls.
+Images of Gods and Goddesses of Hindu religion are carved on the walls.
 The image of the Goddess along with other deities is kept on a throne.

-The current temple structure was constructed in1565 by Chilarai of the Koch dynasty in the style of medieval temples.
-The form of the earlier structure, destroyed by the Kala Pahar, is unknown.
+The current temple structure was constructed in 1565 by Chilarai of the Koch dynasty in the style of medieval temples.
 The temple consists of three major chambers.
 The western chamber is large and rectangular and is not used by the general pilgrims for worship.
-The middle chamber is a square, with a small idol of the Goddess, a later addition.
-The walls of this chamber contain sculpted images of Naranarayana, related inscriptions and other gods.
+The middle chamber is a square, with a small idol of the Goddess.
+The walls of this chamber contain sculpted images of Naranarayana, related inscriptions and other Gods.
 The middle chamber leads to the Sanctum sanctorum of the temple in the form of a cave, which consists of no image but a natural underground spring.
-The spring emanates from a fissure in a large rock that symbolizes a Yoni.
-In summertime the water runs red with iron oxide resembling menstrual fluid, an occasion for the Ambubasi festival.
-Though the temple is aligned facing east like most Hindu temples, the worship of the yoni is performed facing north.
+The spring emanates from a fissure in a large rock that symbolizes a ‘Yoni’.
+In summertime, the water runs red with iron oxide resembling menstrual fluid, an occasion for the ‘Ambubachi’ festival.
+Though the temple is aligned facing east like most Hindu temples, the worship of the ‘yoni’ is performed facing north.